charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 juju scp kubernetes-master/0:config ~/.kube/config
 ```

-The config file will need to be edited in order to add the desired arn
+The config file will need to be edited in order to add the desired
-for authentication.
-Information about this can be found on the
+Amazon Resource Name(ARN) for authentication.
+Information about this can
+be found on the
 [aws-iam-authenticator documentation][aws-iam-authenticator-config].
-It is necessary to replace <<insert_arn_here>> with the arn of the
+It is necessary to replace <<insert_arn_here>> with the ARN of the
 aws user or role desired.
 It may also be necessary to adjust the
 command to fully-qualify the path to `aws-iam-authenticator` if
 it is not located in your path.